 So, you’ve finally got through the process of picking the right dress.
 Now it’s time to think about the various other things that bring out a bride’s beauty.
-In this post, we’re looking at your makeup for the big day.
-Keep the following list of dos and don’ts in mind, and you’ll have no problem looking flawless when you reach the altar.
+In this post, we’re focusing on your makeup for the big day, considering the dos and don’ts to ensure you look flawless when you reach the altar.
+Whether you’re opting for professional makeup services or choosing to do it yourself, understanding the nuances of manufacturing cosmetics will help you achieve your desired bridal look.

-– Do a trial run at least three weeks, but no more than five, before your wedding day.
+– If you’re considering a cosmetic permanent makeup, do a trial run at least three weeks, but no more than five, before your wedding day.
 If you’re going to use any fake tan, make time for a test-run before your makeup trial.
 This will let you or your makeup artist know exactly what colour your skin will be after the tanning, giving you some flexibility before the big day.

 – Wear white (or whatever colour your dress is) when you’re having your makeup test in a store.
 This will give you some idea of how it will look combined with the colour of your dress.
 You should also take a selfie in daylight with no flash, and check how you look before you put any money down.